Inguro-OU/war-of-memes/README.md

-# What is it?
+# 1. What is it?

 **TL;DR**: A cognitively trustworthy communication method for evolving ideas that multiply everyone's happiness.

 **More Detailed Explanation:**

 - **Trust** is the belief that someone or something is **worthy** of trust.
 - **Trustworthiness** is **actually being worthy** of that belief.

-- **Four Types of Trust**:
+**There are Four Types of Trustworthiness**:

+1. **Competence-Based Trustworthiness** – Interpersonal and based on proven skills and expertise in a specific field.
+2. **Affective Trustworthiness** – Interpersonal and based on sympathy and similarity.
-1. **Cognitive Trust** – Based on fair treatment of people and ideas, without prejudice.
+3. **Cognitive Trustworthiness** – Interpersonal and based on fair treatment of people and their ideas, without prejudice.
-2. **Affective Trust** – Rooted in sympathy and similarity.
-3. **Competence-Based Trust** – Built on proven skills and expertise.
-4. **Institutional Trust** – Confidence in organizations, systems, and rules.
+4. **Institutional Trustworthiness** – Institutional and often based on the institution's size, reputation, and brand.

-- This method focuses on **communicating in a way that makes you truly worthy** of others' trust—ensuring they believe you will treat them and their ideas **fairly and without prejudice**.
+- This method focuses on **interpersonal communication** that makes one **truly worthy** of other people's **belief** that they and their ideas will be treated fairly without prejudice.

-### 🛑 **Personal Challenges**

-- Problems become harder to solve, mistakes accumulate, earning potential declines
-- Self-doubt and mental blocks limit potential and growth.
-- Soft skills—like active listening, negotiation, or collaboration—stagnate.

-### 🛑 **Social Challenges**

-- Relationships suffer when people violate the “silver rule,” treating others in ways they wouldn’t like to be treated themselves.
-- Conflicts persist over what’s true or false, right or wrong.
-- Misunderstanding becomes the norm, creating a spiral of isolation and disconnection.

-### 🛑 **Work Challenges**

-- Collaboration breaks down, knowledge-sharing and feedback loops disappear.
-- Mistrust diminishes the collective problem-solving capacity.
-- Instead of the best ideas winning, the loudest or most powerful voices dominate.

-## 8 Trust-Building Behaviors
+# 2. How it helps you?

 What are these **surprisingly simple** yet **powerful** trust-building behaviors?
 We refer to them as **Case A** (when trust is built) and **Case B** (when trust is broken).
 As you read the statements below, consider: